Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 Another way of interpreting a model is to understand  how the model scores individual data points.
 We can take the set of entities that are scored by the model, and generate cross-tabs that highlight how the top x% of the scored/predicted entities are different from the rest of the entities.
 This approach allows us to get an idea of what the model is doing, not in general, but on the entities of interest to us and makes interpretability a little more intuitive and generalizable across different model types.

 A different approach that some have taken in this area has been to sparse\^[Using a small number of features/predictors] models, making them easier to interpret.
 The motivation behind these simple, sparse models is that they are inherently interpretble and do not require the use of additional analysis for humans to understand them.
-Examples of such work include  Ustun and Rudin 2019 (Learning Optimized Risk Scores.
-Berk Ustun and Cynthia Rudin.
-Journal of Machine Learning Research 2019), (Berk Ustun and Cynthia Rudin.
-Supersparse linear integer models for optimized medical scoring systems.
+Examples of such work include Ustun and Rudin [-@Ustun2019], Ustun and Rudin [-@Ustun2016], and Caruana et al. [-@Caruana2015].
-Machine Learning, pages 1–43, 2015.
-ISSN 0885-6125)., and Caruana et al. (Rich Caruana, Yin Lou, Johannes Gehrke, Paul Koch, Marc Sturm, and Noemie Elhadad.
-2015.
-Intelligible Models for HealthCare: Predicting Pneumonia Risk and Hospital 30-day Readmission.
-In Proceedings of the 21th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD ’15).
-Association for Computing Machinery, New York, NY, USA, 1721–1730.).
 These models may not perform well in every task so it’s important for us to explore the range of models in terms of performance and complexity, and decide what level and type of interpretability we need and how to balance that with the accuracy\footnote{We are using accuracy as a proxy for different confusion-matrix based performance metrics such as precision, recall, etc.} of those models.

 *Individual-Level Explanations*

 While it's important to understand the models we are building at a global level, in many social science applications, we want to get an explanation for why a data point was classified/predicteda certain way by the model.
 There has been a lot of recent work on methods for generating individual-level explanations for predictions made by machine learning models.
 These fall into two areas:
 1. Model specific methods: These are used to generate explanations for predictions made by a specific class of methods, such as neural networks or random forests.
 2. Model agnostic methods: These can be used to generate explanations for individual predictions made by any type of model.
-Examples of this include LIME \cite("Why Should I Trust You?": Explaining the Predictions of Any Classifier
+Examples of this include LIME [@ribeiro-16], MAPLE [@Plumb2018], and SHAP values [@Lundberg2017].
-Marco Tulio Ribeiro, Sameer Singh, Carlos Guestrin.
-ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD), 2016), MAPLE \cite(Gregory Plumb, Denali Molitor, and Ameet Talwalkar.
-2018.
-Model agnostic supervised local explanations.
-In Proceedings of the 32nd International Conference on Neural Information Processing Systems (NIPS’18).
-Curran Associates Inc., Red Hook, NY, USA, 2520–2529.), and SHAP values \cite(https://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf)

 It’s important to keep in mind though that these “explanations” are typically not causal, and are often restricted to be a ranked list of “features”.
 One way to think about them is that these features were most important in assigning this data point the score it was given by a particular model.
 This is currently an active area of machine learning research and will hopefully mature into a set of methods and tools useful for social scientists using machine learning to solve problems that require a better and deeper understanding of their predictions.